What Property Managers Should Know About Asphalt Striping & Parking Lot Stenciling

 Asphalt striping, New Handicap Sign and parking lot stenciling aren’t something you do only once and forget about.
 Particularly if you want your parking lot to be safe and compliant with local ADA regulation.
 Does having a safe parking lot worry you?
 How about a potential fine for lack of “visible parking lot lines?”

 You’ll notice over time that mother nature’s elements and sunlight will make even the best painted lines fade with the passage of time, did you notice your potential for a lawsuit increased as well?
-Fortunately, ADA Compliance companies who are certified access specialist are around, and ADA Striping services to help mitigate your risk for any issues.
+Fortunately, ADA Compliance companies who are certified access specialist are around, and ADA Striping services to help mitigate your risk for any issues. you can always contact certified access specialist for casp inspection.

 Fresh paint for new handicapped symbol is important – don’t be fooled.
 The moment your parking lot stripes fade, is the moment your commercial property could be potentially facing an ADA lawsuit.
 Meaning, if a disabled person enters your parking lot – and does not see the lines for handicap parking, proper signage, or appropriate pathways, your company could be facing upwards of $5,000 – $10,000 per lack of handicap access.